-Adults who wish to enroll in specific courses may enroll as non-degree-seeking students.
-Non-degree students are not required to provide a high school diploma or GED, and are not eligible for Federal or Keweenaw Bay Ojibwa Community College financial aid, with the exception of the Senior Citizen Scholarship.
+Applicants who wish to take specific courses may enroll as non-degree-seeking students.
+Non-degree students are not required to provide a high school diploma or GED, and are not eligible for federal financial aid.
 Non-degree-seeking students who later decide to seek regular admission may apply all credits earned and must meet regular admission requirements.
+High School students with advanced secondary enrollment are also Non-Degree Seeking and have additional admissions requirements.